metasnf

 For now, we’ll just examine the simpler complete-case analysis

-approach by reducing our dataframes to only common and complete
+approach by reducing our data frames to only common and complete

 observations.
 This can be made easier using the